brendanwelzien/reading-notes201/class-07.md

 `this.name = name;` *use this.*

 - the *this* keyword is commonly used inside functions and objects.
 It always refers to one object, usually the object in which the function operates

+- Arrays are objects, they hold a set of key/vaue pairs, but the key for each value is its index number

 [<=Back](README.md)